uchidalab/book-dataset/README.md

 ### Task 2: Data Mining (Book32)

 This task is to explore the entire book database.
 There are 137,788 books in 32 classes.
-This dataset contains book cover images, title, author, and subcategories for each respective book.
+This dataset contains book cover images, title, author, and category for each respective book.

 [Technical details](./Task2)